rcherrueau/execo/doc/tutorial.rst

 execo_g5k.api_utils
 -------------------

-This module is not automatically imported when importing execo_g5k (to allow using execo_g5k without the httplib2 dependency), you have to import it explicitely.
+This module is automatically imported only if httplib2 is available.

 It provides various useful function which deal with the Grid5000 API.